 Root et al (2008) A presynaptic gain control mechanism fine-tunes olfactory behavior.
 Neuron 59 311 PMID: 18667158

-Chen et al (2008) Differential regulation of morphine antinociceptive effects by endogenous enkephalinergic system in the forebrain of mice.
+Chen et al (2008) Differential regulation of mor. antinociceptive effects by endogenous enkephalinergic system in the forebrain of mice.
 Mol Pain 4 41 PMID: 18826595

 Do you know of a great paper that uses SKF 97541 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area